ianbl8/WeatherTopV2/README.md

 WeatherTop v2
 ==============================

-This is WeatherTop v2, Release 1.
+This is WeatherTop v2, Release 2.

+This version of the web application introduces users, with each station and its readings tied to a specific user.
+It also introduces persistence, with any new users, stations or readings added to the correct JSON file.

-This version of the web application displays a dashboard with stations listed, links to each station page, and a section to add readings.
+Each user sees a dashboard with their stations listed, links to each station page, and a section to add readings.

-For each station, the latest weather conditions, temperature in degrees Celsius and Fahrenheit, wind speed in the Beaufort scale and pressure in hPa are displayed in the card grid.
-Wind direction and wind chill have also been added, along with a section to add new readings
+For each station, the latest weather conditions, temperature, wind speed and direction, and pressure are displayed in the card grid.
+Where there are multiple readings for a station, maximum and minimum readings are displayed.

-All raw readings are taken from the JSON file and displayed in a table below the latest readings on the station pages, comprising the code, temperature in degrees Celsius, wind speed in km/h, wind direction in degrees and pressure in hPa.
+New users can sign up and log in.
+New stations can be created and new readings can be entered.
+All new user data is saved to _user-store.json_ and all new stations and readings are saved to _station-store.json_, linked to their owner.

-This version is deployed on Glitch at https://honeysuckle-mountainous-hoverfly.glitch.me/
+This version is deployed on Glitch at https://buttery-juvenile-armadillo.glitch.me/